marv0/marv0.github.io/pages/about.md

 ## About Me

-Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology, and entrepreneurship as transformative tools. serves to share valuable insights on business, entrepreneurship, and technology; beyond software. *Moreover, I anticipate delving into areas associated with personal development and more.*
+Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology, and entrepreneurship as transformative tools.

 I love learning and conversely, this blog serves to share valuable insights on business, entrepreneurship, and technology; beyond software. *Moreover, I anticipate delving into areas associated with personal development and more.*